EchoVideo Help - Main Page

 Accessibility: Automatic Speech Recognition

-New for Fall 2023, all media recorded or uploaded to EchoVideo will process a transcript.
+All media recorded or uploaded to EchoVideo will process a transcript.
 Once your videos have transcripts it will remain with the video regardless of where it is published, and the video will always be in your library unless you delete it.
 Each transcript should be reviewed and edited to be ADA CompliantIf you have older content without a transcript, you can request transcripts (as needed) by filling out our EchoVideo Transcript Request form

 Students can read along while watching the video or search the transcript and be taken to the exact location they want to review.
 The transcript supports screen readers, and closed captioning can be enabled.
 See the example image of viewing a transcript as a student.